Most women crave to be in romantic relationships that fulfill their needs, but sometimes they find themselves with bad partners who mistreat them.

 It’s important to communicate your needs and expectations in a relationship because that’s the only way they’ll be met consistently.

-A man who genuinely loves you will take note of everything you say and try to give you what you want as long as he can afford it.
+A man who genuinely loves you will take note of everything you say and try to give you what you want as long as it’s reasonable.

 If you prefer going to less crowded restaurants, don’t let a man take you to noisy bars and if you like vintage items, let your man know so he’ll buy the gifts you truly appreciate.